Saving Valuable Staff Time

-Problem Solved: Having the most up to date visa information while saving time and human resources on visa checking.
+Problem Solved for Epworth Healthcare: Having the most up to date visa information while saving time and human resources on visa checking.

 Their people and culture team has 59 staff members.
 As a group of hospitals, they pride themselves on embracing evidence-based medicine as well as integrating their research, education, and practice to ensure their patients are cared for.

 Pain Point: With thousands of employees, Epworth found that they were spending significant amounts of time on their visa compliance program.
 At the point of hire, someone on the recruitment team was running a manual Vevo check through the government website.

 Every three months, a staff member spent 1-week full time running compliance checks on all of the visa holding employees.
 Even with this amount of time and resource dedicated to this function, data slipped through the cracks.
 This is because significant changes to visas could happen within a three month period that the recruitment team at Epworth would not be aware of during that period of time.

 Solution: Epworth Health Care decided they wanted to implement a technology solution that would help them minimize their administrative time on this function while maximising the accuracy of their data.
 Check Work Rights provided them with the perfect solution to help them achieve these goals.

 The team at Epworth now uses an iPad to check employees’ visa status during their employment onboarding.
 Using the ongoing monitoring, Epworth especially benefits from the notifications features that Check Work Rights ongoing monitoring features provide.

 They also eliminate the risk associated with having to wait up to 3 months to discover that an employee’s visa had expired without their knowledge.
 Another feature that the team finds helpful is the ability to run a quick “point in time” check at any moment.
 This allows the team to be confident that the visa results they are sharing with other departments are accurate.
 Email notifications when someone’s visa status has changed has greatly assisted them because they receive real-time information instead of having to search for it.